Pwntheon/ez-pz-log/README.md

 If you wish to do console.warn, console.table or some other logging function, you can do this in two ways.

-To switch function permanenely (until you switch to something else) just run ez-pz-log with the function you want as the only parameter:
+To switch function permanentely (until you switch to something else) just run ez-pz-log with the function you want as the only parameter:
 ```javascript
 import log from '@pwntheon/ez-pz-log';
 log(console.error);